Miss Veteran America Contestant Combats Veteran HomelessnessThe Veterans Site

 Rejas is a semifinalist, so she’s going to compete at her regional competition in June.
 Should she advance, her next competition will be at the national competition in October.
 Her main goal, however, is to raise awareness for Final Salute.
 To get a better idea of how Miss Veteran America works, check out this promo video to see what it’s all about.

 Housing isn’t the only area in which veteran women need our help.
-To support our women vets, tell the VA to make sure they get the health care they need.
+To support our veteran women, tell the VA to make sure they get the health care they need.